humberto-jr/catalyst/modules/README.md

 **vector.h**: Defines `vec<T>`, an overly simple and lightweight dynamically allocated vector of type `T`.

-**string.h**: Defines the primitive type `string` for dynamically allocated strings, in addition to various text formatting and management functions.
+**string.h**: Defines the primitive type `string` for dynamically allocated strings, in addition to various text formatting and management member functions.

 **matrix.h**: Defines `mat<T>`, a lightweight matrix abstraction built on top of `vec<T>`.
 This module does not include linear algebra operations just yet.